mmastrac/keepcalm/README.md

 use_string(&*foo.my_string.lock().expect("Mutex was poisoned"));
 ```

+If we want to switch our shared fields from [`std::sync::Mutex`] to [`std::sync::RwLock`], we need to change four lines just for types, and
+switch the `lock` method for a `read` method.

-We can reduce a some of the ceremony and verbosity with `keepcalm`:
+We can increase flexibility, and reduce some of the ceremony and verbosity with `keepcalm`:

 ```rust
 # use keepcalm::*;